This post may contain affiliate links. Please see my disclosure policy.

 How to Train Your Dog to Cross It’s Paw

-We adore this video from Kyle Kittleson to teach your dog to cross its paw.
+We adore this video from Kyle Kittleson to Train your Puppy to cross its paw.

 How to train your dog to “Go to Bed”